 "I broke out into full-body hives three weeks before our wedding, on the day I moved in with my fiancé," Ann, a Missouri bride says.
 "I'm not an allergic person.
 Maybe it was my Catholic guilt?"
 Ann had taken care of most of the wedding details and was excited for her big day, but the hives didn't go away.
 "It took my dermatologist a solid ten minutes to convince me that the hives were stressed-induced."
 On her wedding day, Ann took two Benadryl before walking down the aisle—and her hives haven't come back since.

 Welcome to the frustrating reality of stress-induced health problems.
 From breakouts to hair loss to the flu and thrown out backs, stress can cause a lot of unexpected issues.
 When you're seriously stressed out, your chances of getting sick go up.
 Stress can pulverize your immune and digestive systems, causing all kinds of nasty headaches, flu-like symptoms and stomach problems.
 And the lack of sleep that comes in the pre-wedding days certainly doesn't help.
 The American Academy of Dermatology also warns that stress can cause hair, skin, and nail problems.

 The American Psychological Association explains that, when you have a sudden onset of stress, your muscles tense up all at once.
 Only after the stress passes—say, after you walk down the aisle and give up on worrying about things—do your muscles release tension.

-Beth, a bride from Texas, was a "glowing" bride on her day.
-But her own mother wasn't so lucky when she wed in 1973.
+Beth, a bride from Texas, was "glowing" on her day, but her own mother wasn't so lucky when she wed in 1973.
 She got a stomach virus.
 While she was able to walk down the aisle, her honeymoon was canceled.
 "They spent what was to be their honeymoon at her parents' house in San Antonio," Beth explains about her parents' wedding.